prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 ### What is ELevate?
 The ELevate project is an initiative to support migrations between major version of RHEL-derivatives.

-The CloudLinux ELevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), aims to provide a streamlined method of upgrading CloudLinux 7 systems to CloudLinux 8 in-place.
+The CloudLinux ELevate variant, built on top of the [AlmaLinux ELevate project](https://wiki.almalinux.org/elevate/), aims to provide a streamlined method of upgrading older CloudLinux systems to newer major OS versions in-place.

 The [Leapp utility](https://leapp.readthedocs.io/) is the main tool used to perform the upgrade.

-The [ELevate Scenario - CloudLinux 7 with cPanel](#elevate-scenario-cloudlinux-7-with-cpanel) uses the [cPanel ELevate](https://github.com/cpanel/elevate) project as an additional layer of the upgrade process.
+The [ELevate Scenario - CloudLinux with cPanel](#elevate-scenario-cloudlinux-with-cpanel) uses the [cPanel ELevate](https://github.com/cpanel/elevate) project as an additional layer of the upgrade process.

-The [ELevate Scenario - CloudLinux 7 with Plesk](#elevate-scenario-cloudlinux-7-with-plesk) also uses an additional layer - the [cloudlinux7to8](https://github.com/plesk/cloudlinux7to8) project.
+The [ELevate Scenario - CloudLinux with Plesk](#elevate-scenario-cloudlinux-with-plesk) also uses an additional layer - the [cloudlinux7to8](https://github.com/plesk/cloudlinux7to8) project.

-ELevate is a project aimed to provide the ability to migrate between major versions of RHEL-based distributions from 7.x to 8.x.
+ELevate is a project aimed to provide the ability to migrate between major versions of RHEL-based distributions.
 It combines Red Hat's Leapp framework with a community created library and service for the migration metadata set required for it.

 ### Is it ready for production use?